-You may have just found out that your child has inflammatory bowel disease.
+You may have just found out that your child has inflammatory bowel disease (IBD).
 You are probably worried, as you may never have heard of this illness before.
-This booklet is designed to ease your worries and help you learn more about your child's condition and how you can help him/her enjoy a fulfilling life.
+This booklet is designed to ease your worries and help you learn more about your child's condition and how you can help them enjoy a fulfilling life.

-It may be difficult for your child to deal with inflammatory bowel disease but with a little help, he/she should be able to carry on normally with everyday life.
-It is important to communicate with your child and talk to his/her doctor so you can understand your child's condition and support him/her through their treatment.
-DEALING WITH INFLAMMATORY BOWEL DISEASE AS A CHILD OR TEENAGER CAN BE CHALLENGING.
+It may be difficult for your child to deal with inflammatory bowel disease, but with a little help they should be able to carry on normally with everyday life.
+It is important to communicate with your child and talk to their doctor so you can understand your child's condition and support them through their treatment.
 This booklet has been designed to help you: